urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/12-next-steps.md

 We've now covered all the arms of a Gall agent, and everything you need to know to start writing your own agent.

-The one thing we haven't touched on is front-end development and integration, Eyre's HTTP API for communicating with agents from the web, and dealing with JSON data.
+The things haven't touched on yet are front-end development and integration, Eyre's HTTP API for communicating with agents from the web, and dealing with JSON data.
 A second part to the Gall Guide is coming soon, and will focus exclusively on those aspects.
 In the mean time, you can refer to the following